The Federal Solar Tax Credit

 • Solar Equipment: this includes equipment like solar panels, inverters, wiring, racks and batteries.

-• Sales Tax: any sales tax is also covered.
+• Sales Tax: Sales tax is exempt.

 Are Solar Batteries Eligible For Residential Federal Solar Energy Tax Credits?